tarantool/doc/sphinx/book/box/box_index.rst

     .. _box_index-index_pairs:

-    .. method:: pairs(bitset-value | search-value, iterator-type)
+    .. method:: pairs([search-key-value [, iterator-type]])

-        This method provides iteration support within an index.
+        Search for a tuple or a set of tuples via the given index, and allow iterating over one tuple at a time.

-        The :codeitalic:`bitset-value` or :codeitalic:`search-value` parameter
+        The :codeitalic:`search-key-value` parameter
         specifies what must match within the index.
         The :codeitalic:`iterator-type`
         parameter specifies the rule for matching and ordering.
 Different index types support